Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Cleaning vs Sanitising vs Disinfecting

-Cleaning: Removes visible dirt/organic matter (hair, oils, debris).
+Cleaning: Removes visible dirt and organic matter (hair, oils, debris).

-Sanitising: Reduces germs to safer levels (commonly used for hands/some surfaces).
+Sanitising: Reduces germs to safer levels (commonly used for hands and some surfaces).

-Disinfecting: Kills pathogens on surfaces/tools (requires correct dilution + contact time).
+Disinfecting: Kills pathogens on surfaces and tools (requires correct dilution and contact time).

 Salon Layout Standard: Clean Zone vs Dirty Zone